 To make these sweet and spicy pumpkin chocolate chip cookies, you’ll start by mixing up your wet ingredients in a bowl.
 This includes the pumpkin (and we want lots of it!), room temperature butter and eggs.
 Mix until well-combined.

-Add in the sweetener and baking soda and mix some more.
+Add in the sweetener, baking soda, ground cinnamon and pumpkin pie spice, and mix some more.
 Next you’ll want to slowly mix in your coconut flour.
 The key here is to get a consistency that is still wet (to keep the cookies moist), but not so wet that you can’t form them with your fingers.